The Best Foods to Eat if You Suffer from Eczema

 You probably know that carrots are good for your vision, but did you know that many naturopaths advocate the consumption of carrots to combat eczema?
 Carrots are one of the best dietary sources of beta-carotene — a nutrient that is known to help protect the skin.
 These delicious root vegetables also contain vitamin C and a wealth of other nutrients.
 When buying carrots it is advisable to choose organically grown produce whenever possible.
 According to research, conventionally grown carrots are among the most contaminated vegetables (in terms of pesticide and chemical content).

-Turmeric has been used in Ayurvedic and Chinese medicine for centuries due to its beneficial effects on a wide range of diseases and conditions.
+Turmeric is a real superfood that has been used in Ayurvedic and Chinese medicine for centuries.
 It has been shown to possess anti-inflammatory properties, and anecdotal evidence suggests that this extraordinary root plant of the ginger family might also be effective at alleviating eczema.
 However, large, placebo-controlled trials are still needed to shed more light into its potential to treat eczema.
-Turmeric is a key ingredient in Indian style curries, but its range of culinary uses is in fact much wider: it can be used to add flavor to fish, seafood, meat, rice, vegetable, and pasta dishes.
+Turmeric is a key ingredient in Indian style curries, but there are also numerous other recipes that use turmeric: it can be used, for example, to add flavor to fish, seafood, meat, rice, vegetable, and pasta dishes.